Courses

 Leverage Deep Consumer Insights to Improve Marketing Performance

-Reach out to our admissions team to find out how UChicago’s Consumer Behavior and Marketing Strategy course can help you stay ahead of the competition.
+Find out how UChicago’s Consumer Behavior and Marketing Strategy course can help you stay ahead of the competition.

-• Define a business goal in terms of what we want the consumer to think, feel, or do
+• Define a business goal in terms of what we want the consumer to think, feel, or do.

-• Frame a desired consumer response within a conceptual model based on social science theory
+• Frame a desired consumer response within a conceptual model based on social science theory.

-• Use data to provide insight into consumer behavior and determine the proper course of action
+• Use data to provide insight into consumer behavior and determine the proper course of action.

 Explore key concepts of social class from Bourdieu, Destin, Marx, Nietzsche, Veblen, Warner, and Yosso.
 Identify insights into a consumer audience based on a conceptual model of social class.
 Learn to recommend marketing strategies based on insights grounded in social class concepts and identify the class-based insights that drive an existing marketing campaign.
 Design an approach to testing your class-based marketing recommendations.